IuliiaZaitova/COVID_Prediction_London_National_Transport_Use/README.md

         -`tfl_poly_model.pkl` is the Polynomial Regression ML model for predicting TfL Use use saved using `Pickle`.

 =================================================================

 The `data` directory contains the data required for TfL and National Rail use prediction:

 -`Covid_Deaths_Global.csv` is the dataset showing COVID-19 daily new death cases globally by countries.
+Source: [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases)

 -`New_Cases.csv` is the dataset of COVID-19 daily new infections cases globally by countries.
+Source: [Our World in Data](https://ourworldindata.org/coronavirus-source-data)

 -`New_Cases_London.csv` is the dataset showing COVID-19 daily new infection cases in London.
+Source: [Gov.uk](https://www.gov.uk/government/publications/slides-to-accompany-coronavirus-press-conference-30-march-2020)

 -`Covid_Deaths_UK_Regions.csv`  is the dataset showing COVID-19 daily new death cases in different UK regions, among them London.
+Source: [Gov.uk](https://coronavirus.data.gov.uk/)

 -`Transport_Use_feb_mar.csv` is the dataset showing COVID-19 pandemic transport use change from the baseline in the UK during end of Feb-March.
+Source: [Gov.uk](https://www.gov.uk/government/publications/slides-to-accompany-coronavirus-press-conference-30-march-2020)

 -`Global_Mobility_Report.csv` is the dataset showing COVID-19 pandemic mobility change from the baseline globally, by countries, and by regions.
+Source: [Google COVID-19 Community Mobility Reports](https://www.google.com/covid19/mobility/)

 -`Transport_Use_mar_may.csv` is the dataset showing COVID-19 pandemic transport use change from the baseline in the UK during March-May.
+Source: [Gov.uk](https://www.gov.uk/government/publications/slides-to-accompany-coronavirus-press-conference-30-march-2020)

 + All the data required by the Bokeh app (Cases_Transport.csv  rail_poly_model.pkl  UK_mobility.csv
 London_mobility.csv  tfl_poly_model.pkl)
 =================================================================

 The Python version used for implementing the model is **3.7.3**.

 ### Python libraries required to run the modules:
-~ numpy
+- numpy
-~ pandas
+- pandas
-~ sklearn
+- sklearn
-~ matplotlib
+- matplotlib
-~ seaborn
+- seaborn
-~ bokeh
+- bokeh